Simulating the Air Quality Impact of Prescribed Fires Using Graph Neural Network-Based PM$_{2.5}$ Forecasts: Abstract

 \section{Abstract}

-The increasing size and severity of wildfires across western North America have generated dangerous levels of PM$_{2.5}$ pollution in recent years.
-In a warming climate, expanding the use of prescribed fires is widely considered to be the most robust fire mitigation strategy.
-However, reliably forecasting the potential air quality impact from these prescribed fires, a critical ingredient in determining the fires' location and time, at hourly to daily time scales remains a challenging problem.
-This paper proposes a novel integration of prescribed fire simulation with a spatio-temporal graph neural network-based PM$_{2.5}$ forecasting model.
-The experiments in this work focus on determining the optimal time for implementing prescribed fires in California as well as quantifying the potential air quality trade-offs involved in conducting more prescribed fires outside the fire season.
+{The increasing size and severity of wildfires across the western United States have generated dangerous levels of PM$_{2.5}$ concentrations in recent years.
+In a changing climate, expanding the use of prescribed fires is widely considered to be the most robust fire mitigation strategy.
+However, reliably forecasting the potential air quality impact from prescribed fires, which is critical in planning the prescribed fires' location and time, at hourly to daily time scales remains a challenging problem.
+In this paper, we introduce a spatial-temporal graph neural network (GNN) based forecasting model for hourly PM$_{2.5}$ predictions across California.
+Using a two-step approach, we leverage our forecasting model to estimate the PM$_{2.5}$ contribution of wildfires.
+Integrating the GNN-based PM$_{2.5}$ forecasting model with prescribed fire simulations, we propose a novel framework to forecast the PM$_{2.5}$ pollution of prescribed fires.
+This framework helps determine March as the optimal month for implementing prescribed fires in California and quantifies the potential air quality trade-offs involved in conducting more prescribed fires outside the fire season. }